WORRIED ABOUT RETENTION? | Prep, Application, Glue - Tips & Tricks

 Many lash technicians are afraid to grab a bit more adhesive because they are worried about “stickies”.
 This is exactly right!
 Too much glue makes your lash set look “messy” and you might end up with unwanted stickies, which are uncomfortable, and unsafe.
 However, grabbing too little glue can also have an impact on your retention.
 Make sure your attachment area is at least 2-3 mm (if you're not sure what this looks like, grab a ruler and get familiar with this measurement!).
 Make sure too, that when you are dipping the extension into the glue that the layer of glue on the extension is not too thin, seeing a tiny little bulb of glue at the end of the extension is a good thing!

-Your glue is a mixture of different ingredients, so in order to make sure it works the same way every time you apply the lashes - SHAKE it.
+Your glue contains a mixture of different ingredients, so in order to make sure it works the same way every time you apply the lashes - SHAKE it.
 Please.
 We know it’s boring.
 We know it’s annoying.
 But it’s something you need to do religiously and thoroughly.
 Our lash glue shaker is the perfect gadget for this!

 Still not sure how to achieve the best retention?
 Drop an email to our customer care team on email@example.com